 What have you learned?
 What do you wish you’d known a year ago?

 That even when you’re busy, you have to plan for your business growth.
 It’s a much repeated lesson, but (for me anyway) wisdom has to come from experience, and from failing and planning to do better because of it.
 Giving attention to your business, marketing, products, plans, etc. can be really hard when you’re distracted with new opportunities, clients, projects, and work.
 On a busy schedule, it’s difficult to find the time to devote to that type of planning, and without the urgency of financial stress (ever the strong motivator!)
 I definitely let it slip.

 I don’t regret where I spent my time and the amazing opportunities I am able to pursue, but I do feel like I’ve invested a lot in a different type of work this year, and that I’ve fallen behind a little in focusing on what I really love about my own business.
 I’m getting back to basics: figuring out how to blend together all the things I’ve learned and enjoy and to design the business services, products, and lifestyle I want.
 That’s what it’s all about!

 Any more hints and tips for people?

 If you’ve enjoyed this interview, please see more small business chat, the index to all the interviewees, and information on how you can have your business featured.
-If you’re considering setting up a new business or have recently done so, why not take a look at my new book, Going It Alone At 40: How I Survived my First Year of Full-Time Self-Employment.
+If you’re considering setting up a new business or have recently done so, why not take a look at my books, all available now, in print and e-book formats, from a variety of sources.